tchbnl/random/README.md

 The official cPanel article for this is broken.

-1. Remove `ImageMagick` packages if already installed:
+1. Remove ImageMagick packages if already installed.

 ```
 yum remove ImageMagick ImageMagick-devel
 ```

-2. Add the Remi repository.
+2. Add the Remi repo (and optionally disable the remi-safe repo that's enabled by default).

 ```
 yum install https://rpms.remirepo.net/enterprise/remi-release-7.rpm
 yum-config-manager --disable remi-safe
 ```

-3. Install the `ImageMagick` packages from Remi.
+3. Install the ImageMagick packages from Remi.
 For some reason `libzip5` isn't a listed dependency, but it's needed.

 ```
 yum install --enablerepo=remi ImageMagick7 ImageMagick7-devel libzip5